![]() |

 Yonder, the blue lines of hills seemed to have drawn the boundary of the

-vehicles and human beings below were moving like toys.
-The national leaders,
+and human beings below were moving like toys.
+The national leaders, who are no

-who are no more now, were standing tall in the iron cages as statues.
-Tall
+more now, were standing tall in the iron cages as statues.
+Tall buildings, big

-buildings, big houses and the roofs of huts were densely nestling against each
+houses, and the roofs of huts were densely nestling against each other while

-other while looking from the top.
-The differences among them were clearly
+looking from the top.
+The differences among them were clearly visible.
+Some

-visible.
-Some patches of greenery with thickly grown trees were seen like oasis
+patches of greenery with thickly grown trees were seen like oases here and

-here and there.
+there.
 The houses demolished near the bridge were heaped in rubble.
+Lime, sand,

-Lime, sand and stones were found mixed together.
-Some houses having no walls
+and stones were found mixed together.
+Some houses, having no walls and doors,

-and doors were left unattended, abandoned and their dirty corners, dusty floors
+were left unattended, abandoned, and their dirty corners, dusty floors, and

-and rooms were visible.
-The men in the houses that shared a close shave with
+rooms were visible.
+The men in the houses that shared a close shave with the

-the bridge, were moving as if nothing had happened in their life.
-A lady
+bridge were moving as if nothing had happened in their lives.
+A lady covering

-covering her head with a scarf was drying out clothes on the terrace.
-A child
+her head with a scarf was drying out clothes on the terrace.
+A child was

-was looking out of window holding its iron grills.
+looking out of the window holding its iron grills.
 A boy was playing on the

 bridge, climbing onto it by its side walls.
 A curtain made of jute was hanging

-in front of a house in the place of its door as it had been removed.
-A minute
+in front of a house in place of its door as it had been removed.
+A minute-long

 privacy of every household aligned with the bridge.

-“Inauguration of new bridge”- letters written in golden colour.
-A mammoth sized
+“Inauguration of the New Bridge”—letters written in golden colour.

-portraits displaying the cat walk of a politician who was to inaugurate the new
+Mammoth-sized portraits displaying the catwalk of a politician who was to

-Subramani could see a couple of words, date and the person’s name, inscribed on
+standing around it.
+Subramani could see a couple of words, the date, and the

 Sitting in his shop, Subramani was looking beyond the